-Following this fact, we adjusted our routing to find the closest Rome to every location in the USA.
-Each color represents routes leading to the closest Rome of this very starting point.
+Accepting this fact, we adjusted our routing to find the closest Rome to every location in the USA.
+Each color represents the routes leading to the closest Rome from the starting points.
 Adjusting and coloring the routing to multiple destinations resulted in a very interesting territorial picture.
 Thus, every location is connected to the nearest Rome according to fastest travel time.

-A way of interpreting the spatial pattern of Romes in the United States is looking at migration statistics from the settlement of the new world - especially these immigrants originating from Italy.
-The map "Besiedlungsgang in den USA" gives a great reference to when, where to and from where European settelers came to the United States.
+A way of interpreting the spatial pattern of Romes in the United States is looking at migration statistics from the settlement of the New World - especially those immigrants originating from Italy.
+The map "Besiedlungsgang in den USA" gives a great reference as to when, from where and to where, European settlers came to the United States.

-Following the thought of shortest travel times from any given location, the next step of our mobility quest leads to the capital city of each state in the USA.
-What territory does each capital cover by shortest travel time?
-What is the place most remote place to the state capital?
-What kind of road networks are vizualized in different parts of the country?
+Following this idea of the shortest travel times from any given location, the next step of our mobility quest lead to the capital city of each state in the USA.
+What territory do the routes to each state capital cover?
+What is the most remote place from the state capital?
+What kinds of road networks are vizualized in different parts of the country?

-When looking only at service areas, it seems like many states keep their territorial extents.
-Especially the coast states are recognizable.
+When looking only at service areas, it seems that many states keep their territorial shapes.
+The coastal states are especially recognizable.
 The southern states seem to lose their original form.

-Remarkable are the different road networks throughout the States.
-While the east coast seems to rely on roads parallel to the coast.
-The rockies and appalachian mountains reveal their topography with their curvy roads containing some blank spots not reached by any road.
-While the mid west of the USA show long straight road networks in rectangular alignment.
+Also remarkable are the different road networks throughout the States.
+While the east coast seems to rely on roads parallel to the coast, the Rockies and Appalachian mountains reveal their topography with their curvy roads containing some blank spots not reachable by any road.
+While the mid-western states of the USA show long straight road networks in rectangular alignment.

-To find the closest route to every capital city in the United States it took GraphHopper 1.5 hours, resulting in 290.573 routes.
+To find the shortest route to every capital city in the United States took GraphHopper 1.5 hours, resulting in 290,573 routes.

 Realigning territories by travel time also works in Europe.
-"New Europe" shows big changes to the political borders as we know them today - assuming they corresponded with travel-time zones (country capitals).
+"New Europe" shows big changes to the political borders as we know them today - assuming they correspond with travel-time zones (country capitals).

 Some countries stay more or less the same, like Turkey, the UK, Denmark, Spain and Portugal.
 While tiny states like Andorra, Lichtenstein, Vatican and Monaco experience huge spatial growth.
 Showing the importance of their infrastructural inclusion.

-What hapens if we change the saying to all roads to Paris or Berlin?
+What happens if we change the saying to: all roads lead to Paris, or Berlin?
 Walking down the political road, we tried to find out if our mappings could reveal the political structure of a country.
 We chose to compare Germany and France.

 This time all routes lead to the respective capital of a single country, resulting in different spatial arrangements of the most important roads used.
-Assuming everybody in France and Germany decided to travel to their nations capital city, the location of traffic jams are obvious!
+Assuming everybody in France and Germany decided to travel to their nation's capital city, the location of traffic jams would be obvious!

-Another question that was raised was, what would happen, if the cities had a different location.
+Another question that was raised was, what would happen if the cities had a different location.
 Trying to simulate this by simply using another city is nearly impossible.
-Since infrastructure of a country is lead by political desicions, it inherits a large history of hierarchical decisions when building new streets etc.
+Since the infrastructure of a country is lead by political decisions, it involves a long history of hierarchical decisions when building new roads, etc.